Draft. See course Canvas or syllabus distributed in class for official version.

 Writing Centres: Take advantage of the free services offered at the Centre for Writing and Scholarly Communication (https://learningcommons.ubc.ca/improve-your-writing/).

 Technology etiquette during class time: Please put cellphones on silent and only use them for emergencies.
 It is inappropriate to surf the web or send text messages during any class at the University of British Columbia.

 Academic Honesty and Plagiarism: Authors do not cite sources properly merely to avoid accusations of plagiarism but also to establish credibility, bring other work to the reader’s attention, and demonstrate competing viewpoints.
 For more on the use of citations, see the History Department’s guidelines: http://www.history.ubc.ca/content/common-questions-about-citations

 The University of British Columbia takes academic honesty very seriously.
 Any suspected cases of plagiarism will be investigated and academic offences could lead to permanent expulsion from UBC.
 More information on the University’s procedures on academic offences can be found here: http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,54,111,959

 The code of academic conduct disallows the following:

-Accessibility and accommodations: Students with diverse learning styles and needs are welcome in this course.
-If you have a disability/health consideration that may require course format accommodation, please feel free to approach Dr. Bryce to discuss your needs.
-If you require accommodations for a disability, or have accessibility concerns about the course, the classroom or course materials, please contact the Access Resource Centre for Students with Disabilities at email@example.com (http://www.unbc.ca/access-resource-centre/contact).
+Accessibility and Accommodations: Students with diverse learning styles and needs are welcome in this course.
+If you have an accessibility or health consideration that may require course format accommodation, please feel free to approach me to discuss your needs.
+If you require accommodations for a disability or for religious observance or if you have accessibility concerns about the course, the classroom, or course materials, please contact me or the Centre for Accessibility (https://students.ubc.ca/about-student-services/centre-for-accessibility).